davepinch/pinchy.cc/content/topics/people/k/kilmar-abrego-garcia/timeline/2025-04-06/snippet-contesting-appeal-to-the-fourth-circuit-1-2.md

 ---
-title: "timeline of Kilmar Abrego Garcia on 2025-04-06 (Wikipedia) ✂️: >-
+title: "timeline of Kilmar Abrego Garcia on 2025-04-06 (Wikipedia)" ✂️: >-
   The following day [on 6 April 2025], Judge Xinis issued a 22-page opinion reaffirming her previous ruling.
 The opinion stated the deportation "shocks the conscience" and was "wholly lawless."
 citation: >-